hawk/lux/doc/config_params.md

                each line.
 * `doc`      - extract all `[doc]` strings and display them on a simple format.
-First the main file name is printed on an own line followed by all doc strings, one on each line.
+First the main file name is printed on an own line ending with a colon, followed by all doc strings, one on each line.
 The doc strings are indented with a tab char for each doc level.

 **--file\_pattern**
 Specify file pattern for scripts to be executed when a directory is